Caring for Seniors with Diabetes During the COVID-19 Pandemic

 For seniors with diabetes, avoiding the risk of infection from COVID-19—as well as the possibility of severe illness—begins with monitoring and managing diabetes carefully.
 Those with diabetes-related health issues are at an even greater risk than healthy diabetics.

-- ● Regularly monitor blood sugar levels.
-Some studies have indicated more frequent monitoring, but certainly the maintenance of proper blood glucose levels, is significant in preventing serious complications if your senior with diabetes becomes infected with COVID-19.
+- Regularly monitor blood sugar levels.
+Some studies have indicated more frequent monitoring, but certainly the maintenance of proper blood glucose levels, is significant in preventing serious complications if your loved one with diabetes becomes infected with COVID-19.

 Call on the Team at Nursing Plus of Broward to Help

 Caring for seniors with diabetes can be accomplished successfully, even in the age of COVID-19.
-The understanding, professional assistance staff at Nursing Plus of Broward can help you and your loved ones.
+When considering options for home nursing care in Hallandale, FL and surrounding areas, explore how the understanding, professional assistance staff at Nursing Plus of Broward can help you and your loved ones.

-The Nursing Plus of Broward team includes professional caregivers from Margate, FL, and the surrounding areas, registered nurses (RNs), licensed practical nurses (LPNs), therapists, home health aides, and medical social workers, as well as physicians, available for house calls as needed.
-Call or contact Nursing Plus of Broward today and get the quality care your loved one needs.
+If you need Fort Lauderdale home care assistance, or care the nearby areas, the Nursing Plus of Broward team includes professional caregivers from Hallandale, FL and the surrounding areas, registered nurses (RNs), licensed practical nurses (LPNs), therapists, home health aides, and medical social workers, as well as physicians, who are available for house calls as needed.
+Call or contact Nursing Plus of Broward today and get the quality in-home care in Hallandale, FL and the surrounding areas aging loved ones need.